 On the way to Akureyri

 Being back on the main road, the number 1 that goes around the country, we headed East after our journey through the west fjords.
 A heavy rain was pouring into us so we skipped a few spots along the way to go directly to Akureyri.
-However, it seems to have some interesting point in between as the Hvítserkur, a huge elephant looking rock on the bay of Húnafjörður located just half an hour away from the main road.
+However, some interesting point seems to be in between, as the Hvítserkur, a huge elephant looking rock on the bay of Húnafjörður located just half an hour away from the main road.

-We crossed loads of different scenery.
+Along the way we crossed loads of different scenery.
 From black mountains to green valleys, our long day finished in the “Capital of North Iceland” : Akureyri.
-It is Iceland’s fourth-largest municipality, and has a real cultural scene, with also many bars and restaurants.
+It is actually Iceland’s fourth-largest municipality, and has a real cultural scene, with also many bars and restaurants.

 Whales watching in Húsavik

 After a few days of rest, we headed in direction of Húsavík, a place that claims the title of the best whale watching town in all Europe.
-On our way we made a break to the little town of Grenivík, that possess a wonderful landscape and a real quiet atmosphere.
+In the meantime, we enjoyed a break at the little town of Grenivík, that possess a wonderful landscape and a real quiet atmosphere.

 Once in Húsavík, we directly went to book a tour for the next day.
 There are a couple of companies that offer you good deals to do whale watching, but after comparing all of them we chose Salka, which has for us the best value for money.
 In the early morning we boarded our fishing vessels in order to find spectacular marine animals.

 During an hour to go away from the shore, we saw plenty of dolphins who were playing with us, following the boat.
-Yet we were pretty disappointed when, after almost 2 hours of research, we couldn’t see any of the whales we were looking for… This is when we suddenly saw a first whale, that has been followed by many others !
-Thanks to our captain, we were able to stay a while longer and enjoy the amazing scenery of whales dancing around our boat. :p
+Yet we were pretty disappointed when, after almost 2 hours of research, we couldn’t see any of the whales we were looking for… But all of a sudden, a whale jumped out of the water, followed by many others !
+Luckily and thanks to our captain, we were able to stay a while longer and enjoy the amazing scenery of whales dancing around our boat. :p

 Walk to Detifoss & Selfoss